AmeerD/AmeerD.github.io/_pages/reading.md

 * The Code Breaker, Walter Isaacson
 * The Premonition, Michael Lewis
 * Wind, Sand and Stars, Antoine de Saint-Exupéry
-* Fuzz: When Nature Breaks the Law, Mary Roach
-* The WEIRDest People in the World, Joseph Henrich
 * Walking the Bowl, Chris Lockhard & Daniel Mulilo Chama
-* Stolen Focus, Johann Hari
 * The Anarchy: The Relentless Rise of the East India Company, William Dalrymple
 * The Book that Wouldn't Burn, Mark Lawrence
 * Outlive: The Science and Art of Longevity, Peter Attia